Yue-Zhengyuan/Lectures/Machine_Learning/2-Neural_Network/2-Back_Propagation.md

     \in \mathbb{R}^{N_l\times (N_{l-1}+1)}
     $$

-- After getting the derivatives, use gradient descent or call external optimization library functions to update $\Theta$ until we reached the optimal values.
+- After getting the derivatives, use optimization algorithms (e.g. gradient descent) to update $\Theta$ until we reached the optimal values.

 </div><br>